 Behavioral economics can add an extra dimension to your investment strategy.
 It may provide one of the best reasons for working with a financial advisor, since ideally, this kind of professional will challenge your instincts and preferences.
-Some investors may prefer using established economic thinking and advice, and certainly there is nothing wrong with that approach.
-That said, it helps to recognize that many investors and institutions now accept behavioral economics and incorporate it in their decision making.
+Some investors may prefer using established economic thinking and advice, and certainly, there is nothing wrong with that approach.
+That said, it helps to recognize that many investors and institutions now accept behavioral economics and incorporate it into their decision-making.

 Tips For Investing

 - Many financial professionals make it their business to understand how their clients think about money and investing and know when to challenge them.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.